 - The GRE General Test is required.
 The Subject Test in Computer Science is not required but recommended to eliminate undergraduate deficiencies.
-Intitution code is: 4867 Department code is: 0402.
-(The GMAT will be considered as an alternative if the GRE is not available in time for the application deadline, but you must notify us of the substitution.)
+GRE scores should be sent to us directly from ETS (Institution code is: 4867; Department code is: 0408).
+The GMAT will be considered as an alternative if the GRE is not available in time for the application deadline, but you must notify us of the substitution.

 - Demonstrated working knowledge of a major modern and object-oriented programming language.
 Many courses in our curriculum assume some background in the Java programming language, so that is an excellent choice.
 See further comments on programming experience below.

 - An undergraduate “algorithms and data structures course” (our ICS 311 course or equivalent).

 - At least one other advanced (300-level or above) undergraduate computer science course (e.g., our ICS 312, 313, 321, 331, or 322 course).